ANNUAL REPORT 2021

 4 Compensation for former members of governing bodies

-The remuneration below refers to the period after departure of the members of Board of directors and Group Management from January 1 until December 31, 2019 respectively from January 1 until December 31, 2018.
+The remuneration below refers to the period after departure of the members of Group Management from January 1 until December 31:

-3) Payments made by the employer to the state pension schemes (AHV/IV) and the occupational pension scheme.
+2) Payments made by the employer to the state pension schemes (AHV/IV) and the occupational pension fund.